 - 2) App distribution & update model

-From the point of view of the data exchanged with the outside world, a application lifecycle can be break down into two parts:
+From the point of view of the data exchanged with the outside world, an application lifecycle can be broken down into two parts:

 - 1) application installation/update